 - Eat healthily and rest well.

 In conclusion, a common cold is quite common in pregnancy and not generally concerning as it is self-limiting and manageable.
-However, it can be annoying, so you can use home remedies for cold during pregnancy like ginger, turmeric, and chicken soup to ease the symptoms.
+However, it can be annoying, so you can use home treatments for colds during pregnancy like ginger, turmeric, and chicken soup to ease the symptoms.
 While many over-the-counter medications are unsafe during pregnancy, you may take acetaminophen to help with pain and fever.
-It is still highly recommended that you consult your OB-GYN before taking any medicine.
+It is still highly recommended that you consult your OB-GYN before taking any medicine or following alternative medicines.
 However, a high or sudden fever may be indicative of flu or other medical complications, so you should seek immediate medical attention.
-It is best to avoid catching a cold altogether, so sleep and eat well, practice a hand wash routine and keep your distance from those who may have a cold.
+It is best to avoid catching a cold altogether, so sleep and eat well, practice a hand wash routine, maintain a proper self-care routine, and keep your distance from those who may have a cold.